 Having said that, let’s take a look at the 12 measures you can take to make sure that you choose the perfect theme for your WordPress site.

-2. Simplicity.
 Always choose a theme with a simple and elegant design.
-As a developer, designer or blogger your basic goal should be the creation of a design that can attract the maximum number of the visitors, who spend enough time on the website to browse around.
-With good a design, it is easy to attract and engage the visitors.
+As a developer, designer, or blogger, your basic goal should be the creation of a design that can attract the maximum number of visitors, who spend enough time on the website to browse around.
+With good design, it is easy to attract and engage visitors.
 You don’t need a WordPress theme that is full of color and with a super fancy design.